Holic75/Baldurs-gate-dnd-3.5/README.md

 – Moves 2 points faster than other characters.
 – Can use Rage ability (starts with one use at level 1 then get another one at level 5 and every 5 levels thereafter), though Avenger never gets benefits of Greater or Mighty Rage.
 ```
-RAGE: The enraged status lasts for 10 rounds and provides a +4 bonus to Strength and Constitution, a -2 penalty to Armor Class and a +2 bonus to Saving Throws vs. Spell, as well as immunity to all charm, hold, fear, maze, stun, sleep, confusion, and level drain spells.
+RAGE: The character is enraged  which grants <PRO_HIMHER> a +4 bonus to Strength and Constitution, a -2 penalty to Armor Class, and a +2 bonus to Saving Throws vs. Spell, as well as immunity to all charm, hold, fear, maze, stun, sleep, confusion, and level drain spells.
+The enraged state lasts 3 rounds + 1 round per 2 points of newly modified Constitution above 10.
 At the end of the rage, the character loses the rage modifiers and becomes fatigued (-2 penalty to Strength, -2 penalty to Dexterity) for the duration of 5 rounds.
 ```
 – 17th level: Tireless Rage: Avenger is no longer fatigued after the rage ends.